 Prep Your Vegetables

+Instead of just onion and celery, I add fennel, leeks and garlic for more flavor in the “aromatics” department.
+If you have not cooked with fennel or leeks, they add good texture, flavor and depth of flavor to the stuffing.
 For leeks – Trim the dark green top of off the leek and discard (or save for making stock or broth).
 Trim off the root end.
 Slice the light green and white part of the leek in half lengthwise and run under cold water to dislodge any sand or grit.
 Cut leek crosswise into thin strips.

 For fennel – Trim stalks off the top of the fennel bulb.
 Save fluffy fronds for garnish if desired.
 Trim the bottom of the fennel bulb.
 Cut the bulb in half top to bottom, then slice into long strips.
 Cut the strips crosswise into a small dice.